 Camping in winter brings a whole set of challenges.
 In fact, staying outdoors anywhere at any time is hard for most, but camping outside in winter?
 That’s some next-level commitment right there.

 But there is some elegance to the notion of “never done it before.”
 Some people are drawn to it while some will instead choose to hard-pass the opportunity and chalk it up to “maybe next time.”
 But if you are one of the few who are up for the challenge, you should know that the task becomes a lot easier when you know the essentials.
-You need the right gear and the right people to get you through the bone-chilling winter conditions.
+You should check out these UK camping sites and you need the right gear and the right people to get you through the bone-chilling winter conditions.

 Most camping experts have varied opinions about what a necessary winter gear should consist of.
-There’s no magic formula, but the fundamentals dictate having a decent waterproof jacket, pants, and boots.
+There’s no magic formula, but the fundamentals dictate having a decent waterproof jacket, pants, and boots and a camping GPS tracker.
 Go all-out, and don’t hold back on fleece and base layers to keep your body warm.

 Here are a few suggestions that you can start with to keep your determination to reach the peak up even when the temp drops way down.